Dillion History, Family Crest & Coats of Arms

 - James Leo "Jim" Dillion (1929-2010), American bronze medalist discus thrower at the 1952 Summer Olympics

 - J. Matt Dillion, American Republican politician, Alternate Delegate to Republican National Convention from Texas, 1988

-- Gerald Dillion, American Democrat politician, Delegate to Democratic National Convention from Minnesota, 1960
+- Gerald Dillion, American Democratic Party politician, Delegate to Democratic National Convention from Minnesota, 1960

 - Mr. Thomas Martin Dillion B.E.M., British recipient of Medallist of the British Empire Medal 29th December 2018 for public and charitable services